The Ultimate Butternut Squash Sage Soup with Crispy Beef: A Masterclass in Seasonal Flavor

 Instructions

-1. 1 Fry the beef bacon or beef strips in a large pot until crispy then remove and set aside
+2. 2 Crisp the beef bacon in a Dutch oven then remove and set aside.

-2. 2 Flash fry 6 sage leaves in the remaining beef fat for 30 seconds then set aside
+3. 3 Sauté whole sage leaves in the remaining fat for 30 seconds until crispy.

 LOVE THIS RECIPE?
 PIN IT TO YOUR BOARDS!